RedhawkSDR/sourcesocket/README.md

-# REDHAWK Basic Components sourcesocket
+# REDHAWK Basic Components rh.sourcesocket

 ## Description

-Contains the source and build script for the REDHAWK Basic Components sourcesocket.This component reads data from a TCP socket and writes it to a BULKIO port.
+Contains the source and build script for the REDHAWK Basic Components rh.sourcesocket.This component reads data from a TCP socket and writes it to a BULKIO port.

 ## Installation Instructions
 To build from source, run the `build.sh` script found at the top level directory.
 To install to $SDRROOT run, `build.sh install`